binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Revisit the Countermeasures subsection of the first chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).

 As I briefly touch on in the [CSP Account Single User Root](#cloud-countermeasures-violations-of-least-privilege-csp-account-single-user-root) subsection, [Canarytokens](https://canarytokens.org/) are excellent tokens you can drop anywhere on your infrastructure.
 When an attacker opens one of these tokens, an email will be sent to a pre-defined email address with a specific message that you define.
-This provides early warning that someone unfamiliar with your infrastructure is running things that do not normally get run.
+This provides an early warning that someone unfamiliar with your infrastructure is running things that do not normally get run.
 There are quite a few different tokens available and new ones are being added every so often.
 These tokens are very quick and free to generate, and can be dropped wherever you like on your infrastructure.
 [Haroon Meer](https://twitter.com/haroonmeer) discusses these on the [Network Security](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/) show I hosted for Software Engineering Radio near the end of the episode.

 ### Shared Responsibility Model